Timer

 entity_id no Name of the entity to take action, e.g., timer.timer0.

 Reload timer’s configuration without restarting Home Assistant itself.
-This service takes no service data attributes.
+This action takes no data attributes.

-Navigate to Developer Tools -> Services and select the timer.start service, then click the Fill Example Data button.
-Now change the entity_id and duration and click Call Service button.
+Navigate to Developer Tools > Actions and select the timer.start action, then click the Fill Example Data button.
+Now change the entity_id and duration and select Perform action button.

 Examples